Andorra Entry Requirements

 Prohibited Items

-• Endangered species products - items made from protected animals/plants (CITES regulations apply)
+• Endangered species or items made from them—CITES regulations

 Restricted Items